Redocly/redocly-cli/docs/commands/push.md

 :::attention

-If a plugin is referenced in the Redocly configuration file, the `push` command recursively scans the folder containing the plugin and upload all `.js`, `.json`, `.mjs` and `.ts` files.
+If a plugin is referenced in the Redocly configuration file, the `push` command recursively scans the folder containing the plugin and uploads all `.js`, `.json`, `.mjs` and `.ts` files.

-Make sure that each plugin has all the required files in its folder, otherwise they are not uploaded.
+Make sure that each plugin has all the required files in its folder; otherwise, they are not uploaded.

 :::